Maximal rigidity of random measure and uniqueness pairs: stealthy processes, quasicrystals and periodicity: Introduction

 \section{Introduction}

 The phenomenon of number rigidity for disordered point processes, or more generally that of $ k$-rigidity, has been intensively studied in the last years, see \cite{GP17,GL-sufficient, Lr24} and references therein.
-Maximal rigidity, or its counterpart {\it perfect interpolability}, is a more extreme phenomenon that concerns a different class of models.
-Its first instance was proved independently by Kolmogorov \cite{Kolmo41} and Wiener \cite{Wiener}: a stationary sequence $\X = \{\X_{ k};k\in \mathbb{Z} \}\subset \mathbb{R}$, or {\it time series}, is entirely determined by its past, i.e. $\X\in \sigma (\X_{ k},k<0)$, if and only if the logarithmic integral of its spectral density diverges, which happens if it has a gap or an {\it exponentially deep zero} (EDZ), see \eqref{eq:dez-torus}.
-We will say here that $ \X$ is {\it maximally rigid} on $ \mathbb{Z} _{ + }$, or {\it perfectly interpolable} from $ \mathbb{Z} _{ -}$.
+Maximal rigidity, or its counterpart {\it perfect interpolability}, is a more extreme phenomenon that concerns a specific class of models.
+Its first instance was proved independently by Kolmogorov \cite{Kolmo41} and Wiener \cite{Wiener}: a stationary sequence $\X = \{\X_{ k};k\in \mathbb{Z} \}\subset \mathbb{R}$, or {\it time series}, is entirely determined by its past, i.e. $\X\in \sigma (\X_{ k},k<0)$, if and only if the logarithmic integral of its spectral density diverges, which happens if it has a gap or a sufficiently deep zero (see \eqref{eq:dez-torus}).
+We { more generally say that a random measure or a random process $ \X$ on some subgroup of $ \mathbb{R}^{ d}$ is {\it perfectly interpolable} from $ A$, or {\it maximally rigid} on $ A^{ c}$, if the restriction of $ X$ to $ A$ allows to a.s. completely reconstruct all the process $ X$ (in the previous examples, we have perfect interpolability from the set of negative integers $A = \mathbb{Z} _{ -}$).
+We investigate here how some properties of $ \X$'s spectrum imply maximal rigidity behaviours.}